Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Introduction

-We name our proposed probabilistic forecasting model, designed as described above, \textit{Diffolio}.
-The primary objectives for Diffolio are twofold: achieving accurate probabilistic forecasts and ensuring strong economic performance.
-Accordingly, we evaluate its performance from these two corresponding perspectives: statistical forecasting accuracy and portfolio performance.
+Ultimately, the primary goal of this paper is to propose a multivariate financial time-series forecasting model that transcends mere statistical precision to deliver economic reliability.
+As Gu et al. \cite{gu2020empirical} highlighted, accurate predictions for individual assets do not necessarily translate into reliable portfolio forecasts, largely because portfolio performance is critically dependent on the complex dependence structure among assets.
+To address the challenge of generating forecasts that are both statistically accurate and economically significant in multivariate settings, we propose \textit{Diffolio}.
+Accordingly, Diffolio is evaluated from two corresponding perspectives: statistical forecasting accuracy and portfolio performance.
 As demonstrated in Section \ref{sec:experiments}, Diffolio exhibits strong performance in both aspects.
 Notably, in terms of portfolio performance, our model significantly outperforms all baseline models considered and consistently achieves performance superior or comparable to the market benchmark.
 These results demonstrate that our proposed model architecture allows for the construction of stable and efficient portfolios.

 The remainder of this paper is organized as follows.
 We begin by briefly reviewing related literature in Section \ref{sec:related_works} and providing the necessary background on diffusion models and probabilistic time-series forecasting in Section \ref{sec:backgrounds}.
 We then detail the architecture of our proposed model in Section \ref{sec:diffolio}.
 Section \ref{sec:experiments} presents the experimental setup and analyzes the empirical results of our proposed model against several baselines.
 Section \ref{sec:conclusion} concludes the paper.